pytorch/torchtune/docs/source/tutorials/first_finetune_tutorial.rst

 There are two ways to modify an existing config.

-1. Override existing parameters from the command line
+1. **Override existing parameters from the command line*
-2. Copy the config through :code:`tune cp` and modify directly

 You can override existing parameters from the command line using a :code:`key=value` format.
 Let's say you want to set the number of training epochs to 1.